BeauJoh/thesis/source/11-chapter-3-ode.md

 We thank our colleagues at The University of Bristol's High Performance Computing Research group for the use of ``The Zoo`` Research cluster for experimental evaluation.

+\todo{State that the point of this work isn't to show that OpenCL is the optimal programming language for all accelerator devices, but instead presents a platform for the study of optimal device selection to occur.}